Conformal duality of the nonlinear Schr\"odinger equation: Theory and applications to parameter estimation: Abstract

 \section{Abstract}

 The nonlinear Schrödinger equation (NLSE) is a rich and versatile model, which in one spatial dimension has stationary solutions similar to those of the linear Schrödinger equation as well as more exotic solutions such as solitary waves and quantum droplets.
-We present a unified theory of the NLSE, showing that all stationary solutions of the cubic-quintic NLSE can be classified according to a single number called the cross-ratio.
+Here we present the unified theory of the NLSE, showing that all stationary solutions of the local one-dimensional cubic-quintic NLSE can be classified according to a single number called the cross-ratio.
 Any two solutions with the same cross-ratio can be converted into one another using a conformal transformation, and the same also holds true for traveling wave solutions.
-In this way we demonstrate a conformal duality between solutions of cubic-quintic NLSEs and lower-order NLSEs.
-The same analysis can be applied to the Newtonian dynamics of classical particles with polynomial potentials.
-Our framework provides a deeper understanding of the connections between the physics of the NLSE and the mathematics of algebraic curves and conformal symmetry.
+Further, we introduce an optimization afterburner that relies on this conformal symmetry to substantially improve NLSE parameter estimation from noisy empirical data.
+The new method therefore should have far reaching practical applications for nonlinear physical systems.

 \textit{Introduction --} The nonlinear Schrödinger equation (NLSE) is ubiquitous in physics, where it plays a key role in plasma physics~\cite{Bohm_1949a,Bohm_1949b,Hasegawa_1975}, hydrodynamics~\cite{zakharov1968stability,Peregrine_1983,Kuznetsov_1986}, degenerate quantum gases~\cite{Dalfovo1999,Giorgini_2008} and light propagation in nonlinear fiber optics~\cite{Haus_1996,Kivshar_1998,Lederer_2008,copie2020physics}.
-Understanding the possible solutions of the NLSE is therefore of great importance for a large variety of purposes whether they are application-oriented or fundamental.
+Understanding the possible solutions of the NLSE and estimating its experimental parameters reliably~\cite{motulsky1987fitting, draper1998applied, press2007numerical, raissi2019physics, jiang2022physics} is therefore of great importance for a large variety of purposes whether they are application-oriented or fundamental.
 In this Letter we point out a conformal duality between different classes of solutions and even different orders of the NLSE.
 This conformal mapping provides a unified picture of the cubic- and the cubic-quintic NLSE and even establishes a direct link to the linear Schrödinger equation.
-Moreover, our method allows us to systematically classify the complete solution spaces of these equations.
+In this way, our method provides a systematic classification of the complete solution spaces of these equations.
+Moreover, the conformal duality can be applied to substantially improve NLSE parameter estimation from noisy experimental data.